Advertisement

 Goat cheese (aka chèvre) is known for its distinct tangy flavor.
 While most people think of the soft, spreadable variety, there's actually a wide spectrum of goat cheeses—from soft and fresh to hard aged types like Crottin de Chavignol, which have a stronger flavor, says Largeman-Roth.

-Goat cheese also has a surprising amount of vitamin A, which has antioxidant properties and supports the immune system, with a serving containing about 10% of the RDA2
+Goat cheese also has a surprising amount of vitamin A, which has antioxidant properties and supports the immune system.
+One serving of the cheese contains about 16% of the RDA for men and 21% for women2

 Nutrition (per 1-ounce serving)